dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 A: In predictive life cycles, Business Analysis planning is conducted initially.
 B: In adaptive life cycles, initial business analysis is done, with changes managed through formal change management processes post-execution.
 C: In adaptive life cycles, initial business analysis is conducted, and the plan evolves as the project progresses.
 D: Business Analysis planning should be scaled appropriately.
+Excessive planning can be counterproductive and should be avoided to ensure that the project stays on schedule.
 Answer: B
 Explanation: In a predictive life cycle, planning is typically carried out at the beginning, prior to the start of elicitation.
 For adaptive life cycles, while some planning is indeed done initially, the plan is designed to adapt and evolve as the project advances.
 It's important to note that adaptive life cycles do not typically incorporate formal change management processes; changes are inherently managed within the methodology itself or handled organically.
 Excessive planning can be counterproductive, so it is crucial for a business analyst to plan with an adequate level of detail, tailored to the project's specific needs, considering factors like size, complexity, and risk.